 Meat (beef, lamb) is prevalent.
-Vegetables (potatoes, onions, carrots, cabbage, peppers, tomatoes, beans) are prominent.
+Vegetables (potatoes, onions, carrots, cabbage, peppers, tomatoes, beans) are noticeable.
 Milder spices (paprika, black pepper, garlic).
 Dairy (kajmak, pavlaka, fresh cheeses) accompany many dishes.
-Somun (flatbread) is a main part.
+Somun (flatbread) is a staple.

 Often light, consisting of pastries, bread, and java.